SonAlexLe/dwd-harj31/README.md

 # Frontend for kurkkumopo exercise

+Credit: Sasu Mäkinen and Jami Kousa from MOOC Devops with Docker at the University of Helsinki.

 Cloned and modified from https://github.com/docker-hy/ml-kurkkumopo-frontend.

-Runs in port `3000` and connects to backend running at port `5000`.
+Runs in a port assigned by Heroku and connects to backend running at port `5000`.

-In docker-compose, the published ports are 443 and 80.

-Credit: Sasu Mäkinen and Jami Kousa.
+No backend was deployed.
+As such, any interactions with the webapp will most likely fail.

 Heroku app name: devopswithdocker-harj3-1

+CI solution: no watchtower, I use instead [this GH-action](https://github.com/marketplace/actions/deploy-to-heroku) because I could not set up watchtower on Heroku.